ashishps1/awesome-low-level-design/solutions/java/src/vendingmachine/README.md

 ## Core Entities

-- **VendingMachine:** Main class that manages inventory, state transitions, item selection, and payment.
+- **VendingMachine:** Main class that manages inventory, vendingMachineState transitions, item selection, and payment.
 - **Product:** Represents a item with a name and price.
 - **Inventory:** Manages the stock of products.
 - **Coin / Note:** Represents accepted denominations for payment.